-- NSPCC- UK domestic-abuse Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - Safe Lives which can be found here: safelives.org.uk/
+- NSPCC- UK domestic-abuse Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - Safelives

 Children who are looked after or were previously looked after

 Children who were previously looked after, such as those adopted or under Special Guardianship Orders, potentially remain vulnerable.
 The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.